 On 27 September 2020, 62% of Swiss voters rejected the anti-free movement referendum by SVP.

-In 2020, according to a national survey conducted by the Swiss Federal Statistical Office, Christian minority communities included Neo-Pietism (0.5%), Pentecostalism (0.4%), Apostolic communities (0.3%), other Protestant denominations (1.1%), the Old Catholic Church (0.1%), and other Christian denominations (0.3%).
+In 2020, a national survey by the Swiss Federal Statistical Office revealed the presence of Christian minority communities including Neo-Pietism (0.5%), Pentecostalism (0.4%), Apostolic communities (0.3%), other Protestant denominations (1.1%), the Old Catholic Church (0.1%), other Christian denominations (0.3%).
 Non-Christian religions included Islam (5.3%), Hinduism (0.6%), Buddhism (0.5%), and Judaism (0.25%).

-In 2020, the Roman Catholic Church had 3,048,475 registered members (35.2% of the population), while the Swiss Reformed Church had 2,015,816 members (23.3% of the population).
+In 2020, the Roman Catholic Church had 3,048,475 registered and church tax paying members, while the Swiss Reformed Church had 2,015,816 members.

-2021 figures show that 39.5% of the permanent resident population aged 15 or over had an immigrant background.
+In 2021, 39.5% of the permanent resident population aged 15 or over had an immigrant background.

-By the end of 2022, the Weiterentwicklung der Armee (WEA) reform was expected to reduce the number of army personnel to 100,000.
+By the end of 2022, the Weiterentwicklung der Armee (WEA) military reform was expected to reduce the number of army personnel to 100,000.

 In 2022, life expectancy at birth was 82.2 years for men and 85.8 years for women.